-The Trial is over and you have Judgment (and are now known as the creditor).
-The Court does not pay the Judgment and then go after the debtor.
-The Trial may not be the end of the case.
-You may need to take what are called enforcement proceedings to (possibly) get paid.
+Through default proceedings, Assessment Hearing or Trial, you have Judgment (and are now known as the creditor).
+This may not be the end of the case.
+The Court does not pay the Judgment and then go after the Defendant (now known as the debtor).
+You may need to take enforcement proceedings to (possibly) get paid as detailed in the Rules of the Small Claims Court.